Rapptz/discord.py/docs/guide/interactions/modals.rst

 The callback is passed a new :class:`~discord.Interaction` instance, which requires a response.

 In the example above we respond by sending a message to the user confirming their submission was recorded.
+Users responses to specific fields can be accessed via the field's ``value`` attribute.

 Handling an error